[00] MAILDROP ALTERNATIVE

 Test your app emails, not someone else's

 Maildrop is designed for receiving emails sent to a public address.
 LocalMail.dev is designed for intercepting emails sent by your own application.
-If you want to verify that your password reset email, welcome email, or invoice notification looks correct before shipping, LocalMail.dev is the right tool.
+If you want to verify that your password reset email or invoice notification looks correct before shipping, LocalMail.dev is the right tool.

 Your test data never leaves your machine

-Maildrop stores all emails on its servers and those inboxes are publicly accessible by anyone who knows the address.
+Maildrop stores all emails on its servers and those inboxes are publicly accessible.
 LocalMail.dev stores every captured email in a local database on your machine.
 No email content, headers, or metadata is sent to any external server.

 See exactly how your emails render

 Maildrop shows raw email text with no rendering tools.
-LocalMail.dev gives you responsive desktop, tablet, and mobile previews plus a dark mode toggle, so you can verify your email templates across all four combinations before a single email reaches a subscriber.
+LocalMail.dev gives you responsive desktop, tablet, and mobile previews plus a dark mode toggle, so you can verify your templates across all combinations before any email reaches a subscriber.

 Works without an internet connection